mu373/docker-mempool/README.md

 # docker-mempool

-Run mempool on Docker using `bitcoind` running in the separate container.
+Run mempool on Docker using `bitcoind` on a separate container.
 - `docker-compose.yml` is forked from [mempool/mempool](https://github.com/mempool/mempool/blob/master/docker/docker-compose.yml).
 - Original documentation for the Docker configurations are available [here](https://github.com/mempool/mempool/tree/master/docker).
 - For running `bitcoind` on Docker, you can use [mu373/docker-bitcoind](https://github.com/mu373/docker-bitcoind).